IJHack/QtPass/FAQ.md

 export DESKTOP_SESSION=gnome
 ```

-* Another possible reason is, that the currently installed Qt Version makes problems (e.g. on Linux Mint 17.3)
+* Another possible reason is, that the currently installed Qt Version gives problems (e.g. on Linux Mint 17.3)
-Then you have to install the current version via your package manager or if this is not up-to-date,
+Then you'll have to install the current version via your package manager or if this is not up-to-date,
 download it from https://www.qt.io/download/ install it and run:
 ```
 /PATHTOYOURQTINSTALLATION/5.5/gcc_64/bin/qmake